 These submenus give you access to a full range of applications on your system -- in GNOME, KDE and AnotherLevel.
 If you prefer to use the GNOME environment, but would rather use some non-GNOME applications, you can easily choose them from the Main Menu Button.

-From the Main Menu Button, you can also log out, access the GNOME Help Browser, run applications from a command line and lock your screen, which runs a password protected screensaver.
+From the Main Menu Button, you can also log out, run applications from a command line and lock your screen, which runs a password protected screensaver.

 2.6 Finding Help